Provo-City-School-District/pcsd-featured-area/README.md

 ## Changelog

 1.0
-initial release
--to control our featured area better
+initial release-to control our featured area better

 1.01
 forgot to add a fallback if no featured image is present to just return the content